Ironhead Flywheel Rebuild

 Ironhead Crank Pin

-The crank pin is one of the most highly stressed parts in the engine, and has been known to fail if over-stressed.
-Examine the crank pin for wear, grooves, pitting, and out-of-round.
+The crank pin is one of the most highly stressed parts in the engine, and they have been known to fail if over-stressed.
+Carefully examine for wear, grooves, pitting, and out-of-round.

 If the surface is worn at all, replace it.
 This is not a place to cut costs - it will cause a lot damage if it fails!